Are you here to discover the advantages and disadvantages of YouTube for marketers?

 I used HARO to find the experts.
 The advantages and disadvantages of YouTube you read in this thorough guide are only half of the fantastic responses I received.

-It is up to you to decide whether you want to build your business using YouTube after reading the experts’ advice.
+It is up to you to decide whether you want to build your business using YouTube after reading the experts’ advice about the pros of YouTube and the cons.

 Let’s dive in and discover the advantages and disadvantages of using YouTube.